 A gift to the Friends of the University Libraries fund is one of the best ways to impact the most students on campus.

 You can impact the college, school, or field of study that means the most to you by establishing an endowment to directly support that area.

 Funding for this vital area helps preserve and protect our unique and historical collections.

-Because this fund is used broadly across the Libraries, a gift to the Friends of the Libraries fund has the capacity to make a big impact on all University of Arkansas students.
-While it's true that no one can graduate from the Libraries, no one graduates without the information and assistance the Libraries provides.
+Because this fund is used broadly across the University Libraries, a gift to the Friends of the Libraries fund has the capacity to make a big impact on all University of Arkansas students.
+While it's true that no one can graduate from the Libraries, no one graduates without the information and assistance the Libraries provide.

 Help for Your College or School